 Psyllium Husk Powder

 This is my secret ingredient!
-I really love psyllium husk powder's ability to mimic eggs in vegan baked goods.
-This adds some moist fluffiness and holding power to these muffins that is hard to duplicate, but in a pinch adding two teaspoons of ground flaxseed in its place will work too!
+I really love psyllium husk powder’s ability to mimic eggs in vegan baked goods.
+This adds some moist fluffiness and holding power to these muffins that are hard to duplicate, but in a pinch adding two teaspoons of ground flaxseed in its place will work too!

 Storage

-Gluten-Free Cherry Cobbler Muffins (Vegan, Oil-Free)
+Gluten Free Cherry Cobbler Muffins

 Ingredients